US-based firm leads COVID-19 vaccine race, clinical trials show promising early results: Experts

 Though the Moderna and the Oxford vaccines are in a leading position, there are several other vaccines, including those being developed in India, in the running.

-“The final phase involves thousands of people to further assess the efficacy of the vaccine over a defined period of time, and can last several months, Sreekumar said.

-Breen also mentioned China-based Sinovac Biotech’s PiCoVacc vaccine which he said has demonstrated efficacy in non-human primates, similar to ChAdOx1 nCoV-19.
+“The final phase involves thousands of people to further assess the efficacy of the vaccine over a defined period of time, and can last several months, Sreekumar said.”Breen also mentioned China-based Sinovac Biotech’s PiCoVaccvaccine which he said has demonstrated efficacy in non-human primates, similar to?ChAdOx1 nCoV-19.

 However, he said Sinovac Biotech does not have the global marketing capabilities of AstraZeneca, which could impact worldwide availability of their vaccine.